-Garden Gangsters, in Liberty Village and the Financial District, prides itself in serving brunch to fuel the rest of your day, so you never have to worry about straying from that health-conscious path.
+Garden Gangsters, in Liberty Village and the Financial District, prides itself on serving brunch to fuel the rest of your day, so you never have to worry about straying from that health-conscious path.
 We recommend starting with a smoothie or cold-pressed juice followed by an acai bowl, fruit, or veggie smashed toast.
 Want a classic?
 Their overnight oats feature almond milk, Greek yogurt, and fresh, seasonal fruit.

 Setting up in Toronto’s bustling Entertainment District, District Eatery is a colourful and lively eatery that’s passionate about serving clean options.
-The menu is friendly to vegetarians, vegans, and gluten-free eaters, all while still featuring meat-filled dishes for your stubborn friends.
+The menu is friendly to vegetarians, vegans, and gluten-free eaters, all while still featuring meat-filled dishes for your meat-lovin’ friends.
 Brunch-goers can choose from an assortment of Instagram-worthy dishes like peanut butter and banana French toast, chili sin-carne topped with eggs and avocado, or a berry-loaded smoothie bowl, to name a few.

 If you’re around Harbord St. and you haven’t checked out Harvest Kitchen’s brunch yet, you’re seriously missing out.
-This cozy eatery welcomes all dietary preferences — whether you’re a diehard meat-lover, gluten-free, or a conscious vegan, there is something for you on the menu.
+This cozy eatery welcomes all dietary preferences — whether you’re a diehard meat-lover, gluten-free, or a conscious vegan, there is something for you.
 With a focus on local ingredients, a popular brunch option is the Power Breakfast, two organic eggs, twice-baked beans, pico de gallo, and guacamole on a Red Fife English muffin.
 Fitt Tip: set yourself up with a drink from their impressive line-up of elixirs, smoothies, and spritzers to wash everything down.